Who doesn’t want better sex? Gentlemen, all you may need are a few exercises for increased energy and more stamina under the sheets.

 Sex uses a lot of muscles that men don’t normally work (or even think exist!) from day to day, and it requires strength from muscles you are a bit more familiar with — hello, chest muscles!

-These eleven exercises are all you need to know for good performance in the sack!
+These eleven exercises are all you need to know for good performance in the sack and better sex!

 These are probably some of the more “foreign” muscles to men on this list, BUT they are also some of the most important.